LeoThern/UnityGameProject/README.md

 Over the course of three exciting stages you will battle till death, there can be only one champion!

 Player one, Orange, is controlled using the keyboard.
-Player two, Blue, is controlled using the controller.
+Player two, Blue, is controlled using a gamepad.
 Each player can move using A/D or the Joystick respectively.
 Additionaly the players can jump, strike with a light or heavy attack and dodge incoming attacks.